 The first six chapters are rooted in the earth: filled with challenging real life situations.
 Daniel and his three friends lived in very hostile times.
 Here in these chapters we find that our life’s devotion is comprised of many small decisions to be faithful to the Lord.

 Chapters 1-6 are like the roots of a great tree with real people and events.
 Chapters 7-12 are the branches stretched out into the heavens.
-These visions are passed on only to those who would search for the doorway and dare to step into the esoteric writings.
-Daniel is no longer interacting with people on earth but angels in the heavenlies.
-These visions are primarily for God’s people who would face difficult times in the distant future.
-This once closed book has long ago been opened.
+These visions are passed on only to those searching for the doorway and daring to step into the esoteric writings.
+Daniel is no longer interacting with people on earth but with angels in the heavenlies.
+These visions are primarily for God’s people facing difficult times in the distant future.
+This once-closed book was opened long ago.

 Although we might be tempted to disassociate these odd visions from place and time, God has not allowed us to.
 Daniel was a real person with many experience with both kings on earth as well as with the messengers of the Great King.

-In summary, these two overlapping outlinesvirtually prove Daniel to have been written by one person.
-The Book of Daniel is ‘tamper proof.’
+These two overlapping outlines virtually prove Daniel to have been written by one person.
+The Book of Daniel is ‘ tamper-proof.’
 They work in conjunction to help us remember that God is in charge of time.
 History is literally ‘His story.’
 Events in heaven shape what happens on earth.
 We ought then rightly respond to the God of heavens by living rightly on earth.

 B. Prophecy of Daniel 7